btcsoft/coinj/README.md

 #### Building from the command line

-To perform a full build use
+To perform a full build for the first time
 ```
-mvn clean package
+mvn clean package -DskipTests=true
 ```
+To enable tests you'll need to build [coinj-bitcoin](https://github.com/btcsoft/coinj-bitcoin) project.
+Or wait when it will be available through maven-central (coming soon).

 You can also run
 ```
 mvn site:site